EFSC Board of Trustees

 Chair

-Ronald Howse is a professional engineer, licensed in the state of Florida, Owner and Chief Executive Officer of the Real Deal Development Group and the Principal of Howseco, LLC.
-A Cocoa resident, Howse earned his bachelor’s degree in engineering from the University of Central Florida.
+Ronald Howse is a professional engineer, licensed in the state of Florida, and CEO of the Real Deal Development Group and the Principal of Howseco, LLC.
+A Cocoa resident, Howse earned his bachelor’s degree in engineering from the University

 Dr. Edgar Figueroa